reduxjs/reselect/README.md

 #### defaultMemoize(func, equalityCheckOrOptions = defaultEqualityCheck)

-<details><summary><b>Description</b></summary>
+<b>Description</b>

 The standard memoize function used by [`createSelector`].

 It has a default cache size of 1.
 This means it always recalculates when the value of an argument changes.
-However, this can be customized as needed with a specific max cache size (**`Since`** 4.1.0).
+However, this can be customized as needed with a specific max cache size (since 4.1.0).

 It determines if an argument has changed by calling the `equalityCheck` function.
-As `defaultMemoize` is designed to be used with immutable data, the default `equalityCheck` function checks for changes using [`reference equality`][Reference Equality Check]:
+As `defaultMemoize` is designed to be used with immutable data, the default `equalityCheck` function checks for changes using [reference equality][Reference Equality Check]:

 ```ts
 const defaultEqualityCheck = (previousValue: any, currentValue: any) => {